TanStack/router/docs/framework/react/start/middleware.md

 - `middleware`: Add a middleware to the chain.
 - `input`: Modify the input object before it is passed to this middleware and any nested middleware.
 - `server`: Define server-side logic that the middleware will execute before any nested middleware and ultimately a server function, and also provide the result to the next middleware.
-- `clientUse`: Define client-side logic that the middleware will execute before any nested middleware and ultimately the client-side RPC function (or the server-side function), and also provide the result to the next middleware.
+- `client`: Define client-side logic that the middleware will execute before any nested middleware and ultimately the client-side RPC function (or the server-side function), and also provide the result to the next middleware.

 ## The `middleware` method